Travelling with a residence permit and a return visa

 Passport necessary to travel

 Do you not have a (valid) passport?
-Then you cannot travel.
-You can apply for a (new) passport at the embassy or consulate of your country of origin.
+You can apply for a (new) passport at the embassy or consulate of the country of your nationality.
+You need a passport or travel document if you are travelling abroad.

 Return visa (TKV)